 Not being able to clearly identify your strengths and weaknesses risks your productivity.
 Everybody’s got something they uniquely perform at.
 Take a break now, find your assets and start investing in them.
 You will impress yourself by your success.

 You usually feel stressed when the goals you have to achieve outgrow the resources present at your disposals, such as a project’s time-frame and your current level of motivation.
 However, the state of being stressed consumes from your mind’s capacity, hence leaving you with little room for productivity.

-So, here are 4 effective tips to help you cope with stress:
+So, here are 4 effective productivity tips to help you cope with stress:

 A theory in psychology called the ‘Zeigarnik Effect’ states that your brain tends to remember incomplete tasks more than complete ones.
 Accordingly, when you multitask, your mind will keep hammering you with the other incomplete task you are performing at the same time.
 So focus on just one task, and when done, start the other.